Sources

 1959

-May 28: The first primates (Able and Baker) complete a suborbital flight onboard Jupiter ballistic missile.
+May 28: First primates (Able and Baker) complete a suborbital flight onboard a Jupiter ballistic missile.

 Sept.
-12: Luna-2 the first man-made object to impact the Moon.
+12: The USSR launches the Luna-2 probe, the first man-made object to impact the Moon.

 Oct.
-3: Luna-3 photographs far side of the Moon.
+3: Luna-3 photographs the Far Side of the Moon.

 1960